deepspaceghost/deme/README.md

-INTRODUCTION
+Deme
 ------------

-Deme (short for Demeter) is a Discord IM bot, keyword search engine, virtual assistant, and an exercise in a natural language processing and computational linguistics.
-All future development will be focused on widening Deme's ability to interact with other applications, providing Deme with a more robust database, and increasing Deme's ability to interact with human language.
-Features in-development include PERSEPHONE HESITATED, a text-based "tech-noir programmer adventure" game, and SISYPHUS, a web crawler.
+Deme (short for Demeter) is an exercise in a natural language processing and computational linguistics.
+Current development is focused on increasing Deme's ability to interact with human language.
+Features in development are labeled as "[name]-deme-feature."

 REQUIREMENTS